LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 ```

 ### Interface Inheritance - modules
 In Ruby multiple inheritance is acheived by mixin modules.
 The inheritance achieved through mixing in modules are known as Interface Inheritance.
-We mix in a behaviour from a module using the include method and passing in the name of the module as an argument to it.
+We mix in a behavior from a module using the include method and passing in the name of the module as an argument to it.
 Modules are used as containers for grouping common methods and namespacing.
 Grouping simillar or related classes within a module is known as namespacing.
 Interface inheritance have a "has - a" relationship.
-Eg. The Dog has a behaviour(.i.e, a method).
+Eg. The Dog has a behavior(.i.e, a method).
 Modules are useful for grouping common methods from classes that are not related hierarchially.
 ```
 module Swimmable
   def swim